 - When the 4 cups of water/stock comes to a ROLLING boil, carefully stir in the chickpea mixture.
 IMPORTANT: the water MUST be at a rolling boil before this step!

 - If you are using an electric stove, turn off the heat and continue stirring vigorously for five minutes.
 If you are using a gas stove, turn the heat to the lowest setting possible.
 The mixture will turn from matte to glossy and will become super thick.
 If it does not, increase the heat just a little to continue cooking and stirring until it does.

 - Pour the mixture quickly into your prepared pan and spread out evenly with a spoon.
-It should start to set up right away.
+It will start to set up right away.

 - Let cool to room temperature before chilling in the fridge for an hour.
 After chilling, cut up the tofu as desired for easy storage.

 - Eat cold, heated up or however you like!
 Try them coated and fried like in these Burmese Tofu Crispy Dippers!
 Enjoy!